 I had often watched my mother apply make-up as a child and have very fond memories of using her old make-up.

 I have worn makeup since the age of 14, in fact I was encouraged to by my mother.
 She proudly gave me my first make up by ”Rimmel” it contained foundation mascara blusher and lipstick.
-I loved my makeup so in all innocence I repeated the mistake with my own daughter Harriet and bought her a book all about make up by Bobbi Brown when she was 15.
+I loved my makeup so in all innocence I repeated the mistake with my first daughter and bought her a book all about make up by Bobbi Brown when she was 15.
 She loved it.
 I never thought about how that makes a girl feel in her own skin.
 I would never leave the house without make-up in fact my first husband would tell me to put some on if we were going out.
 I have very fair eyelashes and eyebrows and have always been very self- conscious of this fact.

 Consider the meaning of the word mascara.
 If we just accept the word for what it is, then it becomes its own honest statement from the cosmetics industry.
 It comes from the word mask, and the word masquerade also derives from it.
 In essence, to wear mascara is to wear a mask—and to masquerade as something that one is not—for the purpose of vanity and perceived beauty.